ewfx/aidhp-synapti-q/README.md

    uvicorn banking_api:app --host 0.0.0.0 --port 8000 --reload

    The backend API will now be running at http://127.0.0.1:8000.

+ Note - Testcases are placed under test folder.
+We have unit tests for api end points.To run tests case navigate to tests folder after creating virtual environment then **python test_banking_api.py**

 ## 🏗️ Tech Stack